Combinatorics of One-Dimensional Simple Toeplitz Subshifts: Subword Complexity

 \begin{rem} Note that $ a_{k-1} \in \alphab_{k+1} $ holds if and only if $ a_{k-1} \in \alphab_{k} $ holds: Clearly $ a_{k-1} \in \alphab_{k+1} $ implies $ a_{k-1} \in \alphab_{k} $, as $ \alphab_{k+1} \subseteq \alphab_{k} $ holds for all $k$.
 Conversely, $ a_{k-1} \in \alphab_{k} = \{ a_{j} : j \geq k \} $ implies $ a_{k-1} \in \alphab_{k+1} = \{ a_{j} : j \geq k+1 \} $ since we assumed $ a_{k-1} \neq a_{k} $. \end{rem}

 \begin{prop} For all $k \geq 0 $ the following inequality holds:

 \end{prop}

-\begin{proof} We proceed by induction and express the complexity as a telescoping series of the growth of the complexity.
+\begin{proof} We proceed by induction and express the complexity as a telescoping sum of the growth of the complexity.
 For $k = 0$, the growth is bound from below by Proposition~\ref{prop:geq2} and we obtain

 where we used $ 1 - \card{ \alphab_{0} } + \card{ \alphab_{1} } = \mathbbm{1}_{\alphab_{1}}(a_{0} ) $ and $ \length{\block{-1}} + 1 = 1 $ in the last line.
 Now assume that the claim is true for $k-1$.
 For $k \geq 1$, we employ the bounds from the Propositions~\ref{prop:geq2} and \ref{prop:geq3}.
 This yields